Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

 The Ochlocknee and Choctahatchee Rivers in Georgia also produce Tupelo.

-Here, during the tupelo bloom, beekeepers keep their beehives along the river swamps, on platforms or floats, to avoid flooding along side of the swamp and produce the flavored and rather expensive tupelo honey.
+Here, during the tupelo bloom, beekeepers keep their beehives along the river swamps, on platforms or floats, to avoid flooding along the side of the swamp and produce the flavored and rather expensive tupelo honey.
 Some of them use boats to access their hives.

 Wikipedia tells us that in a good harvest year, the tupelo honey crop produced by a group of specialized Florida beekeepers has a value approaching $1,000,000.